pinakinathc/fscoco/src/README.md

+Disclaimer: This is my research code, hence there could be additional lines commented out, or things like training epoch is way too high.
+Do not treat it as a production level code with proper polish and documentation.
+Also, check the code carefully if using on something important, as it might break things.

 ## Experiments Structure Description

 - `clip_sbir` -- performs SBIR using CLIP with ViT architecture.
 Inside the ViT architecture, we train only the `LayerNorm` parameters while keeping the rest frozen.